-- ▶ Austin Peay State University (Clarksville, TN) - ▶ Christopher Newport University (Newport News, VA) - ▶ Columbus State University (Columbus, GA) - ▶ Eastern Connecticut State University (Willimantic, CT) - Georgia College & State University (Milledgeville, GA) - ▶ Sonoma State University (Rohnert Park, CA) - Southern Oregon University (Ashland, OR) - ► SUNY at Geneseo (Geneseo, NY) - ► Truman State University (Kirksville, MO) - ▶ Western Carolina University (Cullowhee, NC)
+- ▶ Austin Peay State University (Clarksville, TN) - ▶ Christopher Newport University (Newport News, VA) - Columbus State University (Columbus, GA) - ▶ Eastern Connecticut State University (Willimantic, CT) - ▶ Georgia College & State University (Milledgeville, GA) - Sonoma State University (Rohnert Park, CA) - Southern Oregon University (Ashland, OR) - ▶ SUNY College at Geneseo (Geneseo, NY) - ► Truman State University (Kirksville, MO) - Western Carolina University (Cullowhee, NC)

 Figure 1.
-Percent of all students enrolled, by race/ethnicity and percent of students who are women: Fall 2010
+Percent of all students enrolled, by race/ethnicity and percent of students who are women: Fall 2011

-NOTE: For this survey year, institutions were required to report race and ethnicity using the 1997 (new) Office of Management and Budget categories.
-For more information about disaggregation of data by race and ethnicity, please see the Methodological Notes at the end of this report.
+NOTE: For more information about disaggregation of data by race and ethnicity, please see the Methodological Notes at the end of this report.
 Median values for the comparison group will not add to 100 percent.
 See "Use of Median Values for Comparison Group" in the Methodological Notes at the end of this report for how median values are determined.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2011, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2012, Fall Enrollment component.

 Figure 2.
-Unduplicated 12-month headcount of all students and of undergraduate students (2009-10), total FTE enrollment (2009-10), and full- and part-time fall enrollment (Fall 2010)
+Unduplicated 12-month headcount of all students and of undergraduate students (2010-11), total FTE enrollment (2010-11), and full- and part-time fall enrollment (Fall 2011)

 NOTE: For details on calculating full-time equivalent (FTE) enrollment, see Calculating FTE in the Methodological Notes at the end of this report.
-Total headcount, FTE, and full- and part-time fall enrollment include both undergraduate and postbaccalaureate students, when applicable.
+Total headcount, FTE, and full-and part-time fall enrollment include both undergraduate and postbaccalaureate students, when applicable.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2010, 12-month Enrollment component and Spring 2011, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2011, 12-month Enrollment component and Spring 2012, Fall Enrollment component.

 Figure 3.
-Number of degrees awarded, by level: 2009-10
+Number of degrees awarded, by level: 2010-11

-NOTE: For additional information about postbaccalaureate degree levels, see the Methodology Notes.
+Methodology Notes.
 N is the number of institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2010, Completions component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2011, Completions component.

 Figure 4.
-Academic year tuition and required fees for full-time, first-time, degree/certificate-seeking undergraduates: 2007-08--2010-11
+Academic year tuition and required fees for full-time, first-time, degree/certificate-seeking undergraduates: 2008-09--2011-12